-And for many individuals, these types of temperatures can be lethal; homeless people, and those who don’t have adequate winter clothing (boots, coats, hats, mittens, scarves, …) can perish from exposure if they’re outside for any length of time.
-This is one of the reasons for which I donate to charities which operate shelters for homeless persons, and give lightly-used winter clothing and boots to community groups working with recent immigrants and refugees.
+And for many individuals, these types of temperatures can be lethal; people suffering homelessness, and those who don’t have adequate winter clothing (boots, coats, hats, mittens, scarves…) can perish from exposure if they’re outside for any length of time.
+That’s why I donate to charities which operate shelters for homeless persons, and give lightly-used winter clothing and boots to community groups working with recent immigrants and refugees.

-You’re probably wondering by now why I’m writing about weather in a ‘rare disease’ blog, so here’s the reason.
+You’re probably wondering by now why I’m writing about weather in this blog, so here’s the reason.
 One of the – many! – things I’ve found out, after being diagnosed with Complex Regional Pain Syndrome (CRPS, sometimes still called RSD or Reflex Sympathethic Dystrophy), is that the limbs and extremities affected by this rare neuro-inflammatory disease don’t react well to cold temperatures.